 Powder post beetles include several small, brownish, dry wood-eating insects ranging in size from one-twelfth to one-fifth inch long.
-Two families, Lyctidae and Bostrichidae, are most common in Michigan.
-See the Section on bark beetles.
+Three families, Lyctidae, Anobiidae, and Bostrichidae, are most common in Michigan.

-Powder post beetles were so named because the wood upon which they feed is gradually eaten into a fine, flourlike powder.
-The Lyctus types feed primarily on hardwoods; other kinds attack softwoods.
+Powder post beetles were so named because the wood upon which they feed is gradually eaten into fine, flourlike powder.
+The Lyctus types feed primarily on hardwoods; the Anobids prefer to attack softwoods, such as conifers.
 They can damage and, in some cases, eventually destroy (by completely tunneling) all exposed wood in houses, including furniture and paneling.
 Severe damage may take many years to materialize.
 A case of this kind usually results from failure to apply early remedies.
+Watch for "shot holes" in the wood.

 The Lyctus powder post beetles are usually brought into buildings in lumber which has been stored in yards or at building sites.
 They may also be present in furniture, wood paneling, and firewood.
 Damage is usually confined to the starch-rich sapwood of large-pored hardwoods such as ash, hickory, oak, walnut and cherry.
+The hardwood floors of new homes are commonly attacked.

-When adult Powder Post beetles emerge, some species leave small holes about the size of a pin in the surface of the wood; others make holes the size of penell lead.
+When adult Powder Post beetles emerge, some species leave small holes (shot holes) about the size of a pin in the surface of the wood; others make holes the size of pencil lead.
 Note the tunneling is to both wood and bark, but primary concern is the damage to the wood.